Cangjians/cangjians.github.io/projects/ibus-cangjie/install.md

 IBus Cangjie is included in the default Fedora repositories, so you can just install it with your favorite software installer, e.g GNOME Software.

-If you want the Cangjie input methog:
+If you want the Cangjie input method:

 ![IBus Cangjie (Cangjie) in GNOME Software](/images/software-cangjie.png "Cangjie in GNOME Software")